Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 There's `00000`, `00001`, `00010`, `00011`, `00100`, and so forth up to `11111`.
 One state for each way you can assign a 0 or a 1 to each bit.

-The thing that separates a quantum computer from a classical computer is that a quantum computer can rotate its state through particular weighted combinations of the classical states (called a "[superposition](https://en.wikipedia.org/wiki/Quantum_superposition)").
+The thing that separates a quantum computer from a classical computer is that a quantum computer can rotate its state through particular weighted combinations of the classical states (called "[superpositions](https://en.wikipedia.org/wiki/Quantum_superposition)").
 You can write down possible states of a 5-qubit quantum computer by adding together various proportions of the 32 classical states achievable with 5 bits, as long as the squared magnitudes of the weights add up to 1.
 So a 5 qubit quantum computer could be in the state $|00000\rangle$, or in the state $\frac{1}{\sqrt{2}}|00000\rangle + \frac{1}{\sqrt{2}}|11111\rangle$, or in the state $\frac{3}{5}|00000\rangle - \frac{4}{5}|10101\rangle$, or in the state $\frac{1}{\sqrt{3}}|00001\rangle - \frac{1}{\sqrt{3}}|00100\rangle + \frac{1}{\sqrt{5}}|10000\rangle$, or all kinds of other fun combinations.

-In this post when I say "periodic state", I mean a superposition where the weights of the classical states go like 'zero, zero, zero, zero, NOT ZERO, zero, zero, zero, zero, NOT ZERO'.
+In this post when I say "periodic state", I mean a superposition where the weights of the classical states go like 'zero, zero, zero, zero, NOT ZERO, zero, zero, zero, zero, NOT ZERO' and so forth.
 In other words, the classical states that have non-zero weight should be evenly spaced (and they should all have the same non-zero weight).

 For example, the state $\frac{1}{\sqrt{7}} |00000\rangle + \frac{1}{\sqrt{7}} |00101\rangle + \frac{1}{\sqrt{7}} |01010\rangle + \frac{1}{\sqrt{7}} |01111\rangle + \frac{1}{\sqrt{7}} |10100\rangle + \frac{1}{\sqrt{7}}|11001\rangle + \frac{1}{\sqrt{7}}|11110\rangle$ is a periodic state.